stratisproject/pyStratis/tutorials/NodeAndNetworkBasics.md

-Pystratis Node & Network Basics
+pyStratis Node & Network Basics
 ===============================

-Pystratis provides a python interface to a running Stratis or Cirrus node's API.
+pyStratis provides a python interface to a running Strax or Cirrus node's API.
 Therefore, to use pystratis, you will need a running node daemon.

-The information in this tutorial describes some basic steps to set up a Stratis/Cirrus node for use with pystratis.
+The information in this tutorial describes some basic steps to set up a Strax/Cirrus node for use with pystratis.
 For more information on the StratisFullNode architecture, please refer to the [Stratis Academy](https://academy.stratisplatform.com/) base documentation or the [Academy's developer API reference](https://academy.stratisplatform.com/Developer%20Resources/API%20Reference/api.html#stratis-core-api-reference).

 Finally, a quick reference on the pystratis package can be found at [pystratis.readthedocs.io](https://pystratis.readthedocs.io/en/latest/)